 This is the ultimate overnight sea kayaking expedition.
-Spend 6 days sea kayaking, snorkelling and exploring the Whitsunday wilderness with our friendly and informative guides.
+Spend 6 days sea kayaking, snorkeling and exploring the Whitsunday wilderness with our friendly and informative guides.

 Immerse yourself in the sparkling turquoise waters that lap the white silica sands of Whitehaven Beach.